raygun101/MarkupKit/README.md

     </LMTableView>

 Similarly, the `sectionFooter` element or the `sectionFooterView` processing instruction can be used to assign a footer title or custom footer view to the current section, respectively.

-Note that, by default, grouped table views enable self-sizing behavior for section header and footer views, but plain table views do not.

 Finally, the `sectionName` processing instruction is used to associate a name with a section.
 It corresponds to a call to the `setName:forSection:` method of `LMTableView`.
 For example: